Quickstart guide

 name: bw-services

-We will assume that you already have the Kubernetes integration stack running on your cluster.
+We will assume that you followed the Basic setup and you have the Kubernetes stack running on your cluster.

 Let's assume that you have a typical Deployment with a Service to access the web application from within the cluster :